guiguilechat/JCELechat/README.md

  - the classes for to the required/returned structure
  - a Swagger interface that requires GET and POST implementation
  - the methods in the Swagger interface corresponding to the Swagger.json paths.
+ - abstract cache classes for the methods that are generated (only GET )

 #### ESI